 JOINT STATEMENT ON E-COMMERCE

-In his concluding remarks to a 22 July plenary meeting, Ambassador Hung Seng Tan of Singapore said members had made “excellent progress”, having now cleaned articles on spam, electronic signatures and authentication, and e-contracts, and virtually cleaned articles on open government data and online consumer protection.
-A text on transparency had also been “parked”, subject to the final scope and legal structure of the outcome.
+The negotiations have previously produced clean articles on spam, electronic signatures and authentication, and e-contracts.
+A text on transparency has also been “parked”, subject to the final scope and legal structure of the negotiated outcome.

 The meeting featured a detailed discussion on digital trade and development.
 Participants discussed proposals aimed at helping developing and least-developed countries implement the new rules on e-commerce and bridge the digital divide.

 Members' discussions covered options for capacity building and technical assistance, sharing of experiences and best practices, and cooperation with specialised international organisations.
 Members shared examples of existing capacity building initiatives that have helped countries implement digital trade rules and addressed challenges faced by developing and least-developed countries.

 In his opening remarks, Ambassador Hung Seng Tan of Singapore said it was timely for participants to consider how best the e-commerce initiative could help all participants reap the benefits of the digital transformation.
 It was important for the initiative to deepen members' understanding of the digitalization process, he said.

 Ambassador Kazuyuki Yamazaki of Japan said that it was important for the initiative to take into account participants’ different levels of development and ensure the negotiations progressed in an inclusive manner.
 It was crucial to maintain the strong momentum in the lead up to MC12, he said.